 That is an important objection if correct.
 It does, indeed, affect my contingent predictions; if one person or tightly knit organization planned and executed the whole operation, one can more easily imagine searching out that small number of persons and neutralizing them by one means or another.
 Even in that case, we would want to consider the likely consequences of that neutralization.
 Personally, I would be very surprised if bombing the Taliban reduced the frequency or deadliness of terrorist attacks across the world.
 Whether I am right or wrong is not important for the present discussion; what matters is that policy choices not only seek good ends but rest on the best available statements of fact, of possibility, and of cause-effect relations.

 Before I do, indeed, move into advocacy, let me re-issue the challenge: how about stating counter-predictions based on different premises?
-That will not only advance the policy debate, but also give us a clearer idea what resources systematic social science has, and does not have, to offer.
+That will not only advance the policy debate, but also give us a clearer idea of what resources systematic social science has, and does not have, to offer.